Shuraa Tax Accounting & Auditing

 • Revenue generated from a permanent foreign establishment, following Article 24 of the CT Law.

-The corporate tax regime in the UAE mandates that companies and commercial entities pay taxes on their net income.
+The corporate tax regime in the UAE requires companies and commercial entities to pay tax on their net income.
 Here’s how the rates are structured:

-• A 0% tax rate is implemented on business profits up to AED 375,000.
+• A 0% tax rate applies to business profits up to AED 375,000.
 This measure is designed to bolster support for small businesses and startups.

 • For-profits exceeding AED 375,000 from their inaugural financial year onward, companies are subject to a 9% tax rate.
 This rate has been uniformly applied to all companies since June 1st, 2023.